11.14 Review and revise all other company policies to support gender equality, diversity, and inclusion goals

 Ensure policies are using gender-equitable concepts and wording

-Involve female and male stakeholders with diverse social identities at all levels to contribute to policies
+Involve female and male stakeholders at all levels to contribute to policies

 Sensitize communications and HR departments on gender equality and D&I, and language before undertaking this task